Canada

 • PRO/organizers: coordinate logistics, public outreach.

-Extended producer responsibility for Chemicals & Paints in NB
+Extended producer responsibility for Chemicals & Paints in New Brunswick

 Current status: No stand-alone HSP EPR; voluntary paint stewardship via Product Care in partnership with municipal HHW initiatives.